 Psst!
 Gone2Korea is not affiliated with, nor do we represent any Gyeonggi-do public schools.
 We just created this page because lots of people have GEPIK enquiries.
 As such, the information above and below is for general reference purposes only.

-Gyeonggi public schools hires new teachers at the beginning of each semester.
+Gyeonggi public schools hire new teachers at the beginning of each semester.
 The first semester begins on March 1st; however, western teachers are expected to arrive in mid February in order to accommodate the GEPIK training and orientation period.
 The second semester begins on September 1st and new teachers are expected to arrive in mid to late August for training and orientation.

 First off, thanks for checking us out, we’re glad you’re here!